riceissa/cea-donor-lottery/README.md

 Go to a lottery page like
-https://app.effectivealtruism.org/lotteries/63715163508813 and use your browser's "inspect element" feature to find the div that contains all the lottery entries.
-Then right click do Copy → Outer HTML.
+https://app.effectivealtruism.org/lotteries/63715163508813 and use your browser's "inspect element" feature (right click on a page and do "inspect" or "inspect element") to find the div that contains all the lottery entries.
+Then right click and do Copy → Outer HTML.
 Paste this HTML into a new file.
 Then run an HTML formatter such as `tidy` on the file.
-From vim this can be done as follows:
+From vim this can be done as
+follows:

 ```vim
 :%!tidy -q -w 0